akhilbond/akhilbond.github.io/about.md

 permalink: /about/
 ---

-My name is `Akhil Bondlela` and I am studying Electrical and Computer Engineering at Rutgers University.
+My name is `Akhil Bondlela` and I am studying Electrical and Computer Engineering and Computer Science at Rutgers University.

 -This is a bullet